What Homeowners Need to Know About Flood Insurance

 Yes.
 As of January 1, 2016, all lenders must offer the option for you to escrow flood insurance premiums.
-All residential property in flood hazard areas must have their flood insurance premiums and fees escrowed.
+All residential properties in flood hazard areas must have their flood insurance premiums and fees escrowed.

 What does flood insurance cover?

-Flood insurance covers damages up to the amount specified in your policy, which usually caps out around $250,000.
+Flood insurance covers damages up to the amount specified in your policy, which caps out around $250,000.
 Here are things that flood insurance covers:

 - Appliances: Any appliance damaged from a flood will be covered by your flood insurance.
 The food inside your refrigerator and freezer, however, will not be covered.
 You might be able to get those covered by your homeowner’s insurance.

-- Major systems: Your HVAC, electrical, and plumbing systems are covered under your flood insurance.
+- Major Systems: Your HVAC, electrical, and plumbing systems are covered under your flood insurance.
 Solar energy systems are also covered, as are water and fuel tanks and the water and fuel in them.

 - Carpeting: Getting new flooring after a flood can be a major headache.
 Fortunately, carpeting is covered by flood insurance.

-- Window treatments: Blinds and curtains are generally covered by flood insurance.
+- Window Treatments: Blinds and curtains are generally covered by flood insurance.

-- Built-in cabinets and bookshelves: Damaged built-in cabinets and bookshelves are covered by flood insurance, but undamaged ones are not.
+- Built-In Cabinets and Bookshelves: Damaged built-in cabinets and bookshelves are covered by flood insurance, but undamaged ones are not.

-- Attached staircases: If the flood caused the earth to move and damage an attached staircase, then it will be covered by flood insurance.
+- Attached Staircases: If the flood caused the earth to move and damage an attached staircase, then it will be covered by flood insurance.

 - Valuables: There’s a $2,500 provision for valuables like artwork.